soundwanders/budget/readme.md

     - Spaces are allowed in the expense name field for instances such as "Dunkin Donuts"
 - The budget is calculated by subtracting the expense total costs from the monthly income.
 - User is able to save data in their browser using local storage.
 JSON used to stringify and parse the budget data.
-- There are no servers or databases involved in this project because Github Pages only supports static content.
-It is all run through Localhost using Javascript's localStorage to sava data in the browser.
+- There are no servers or databases involved in this project, it is all static content deployed on Pages.
 ____________________________________________________________________________________________________________________________________________
 - **Obstacle**:
     - Unable to parse the income as an integer because of the dollar sign in the beginning, leading to NaN error.